learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the purpose of delete operator?
+## Q 4.6.
+What is the purpose of delete operator?

 The delete keyword is used to delete the property as well as its value.